Eddie Polec murder case: Murder trial

-After several weeks of exposure to powerful arguments made by the prosecution, with graphic medical photos being shown of the extent of the brutality to Eddie Polec, countless witness testimonies, arguments made by the defense team – which primarily questioned the validity of the star witness – and six days of deliberation, on February 5, 1996 at 5:00 P.M. the jury announced the verdict.
+After several weeks of exposure to powerful arguments made by the prosecution, with graphic medical photos being shown of the extent of the brutality to Eddie Polec, countless witness testimonies, and arguments made by the defence team – which primarily questioned the validity of the star witness – and six days of deliberation, on February 5, 1996, at 5:00 P.M. the jury announced the verdict.
 It found three of the defendants guilty of third-degree murder and conspiracy, another of voluntary manslaughter and conspiracy, and two of conspiracy.
 As the Polec family exited the Criminal Justice Center following the announcement, the father of Eddie Polec told reporters that they accepted the verdict, although they didn't understand it.

 Sentencing took place on March 19, 1996.
-Just before it got underway the defendants were asked if they wanted to make any last statements.
-Only one agreed to, and in doing so was the only one to express any remorse.
-In response he became the only one shown any mercy by the court.
+Before sentencing began, the defendants were asked if they wanted to make any last statements.
+Only one agreed to, becoming the only defendant to express any remorse, to which the court responded by lessening his sentence.
 His maximum sentence of fifteen to thirty years for third-degree murder and conspiracy was reduced by six months.
 Of the other three defendants found guilty of the same charge, one received ten to twenty years for murder and a consecutive five to ten years for conspiracy, and the third was sentenced to fifteen to thirty years.
-The one found guilty of voluntary manslaughter and conspiracy received eight to twenty years, and the two found guilty of conspiracy were sentenced to five to ten years.
+The defendant found guilty of voluntary manslaughter and conspiracy received eight to twenty years, and the two found guilty of conspiracy were sentenced to five to ten years.

 Legacy

 In the trial's aftermath, the father of Eddie Polec, through a determined letter-writing campaign and intense lobbying effort, tried to sway Pennsylvania's legislators to change how the law defined first-degree murder.
-And because some members of the defense team had made false and misleading statements during the trial, he hoped for a possible re-ruling.
-But all these efforts failed, and the Philadelphia District Attorney's office officially closed the case in September 1996.
-During this same period he turned down the chance to sue the city for $50 million, choosing instead to dedicate himself to ensuring that Philadelphia's Mayor Ed Rendell made good on his promise to upgrade the city's 911 system.
-And that effort paid off.
-In exchange for his agreeing not to sue, in September 1998 Philadelphia officially dedicated its all-new 911 Emergency Communication Center, along with far better training for operators.
-In addition, the father of Eddie Polec became a much-in-demand speaker at church groups and high schools, and he did extensive voluntary work for the non-profit Lost Dreams on Canvas organization that commissions artists to do portraits of children who were killed violently to be displayed at area schools, shopping malls, etc.
+Because some members of the defence team had made false and misleading statements during the trial, he hoped for a possible re-ruling.
+These efforts failed, and the Philadelphia District Attorney's office officially closed the case in September 1996.
+Soon after, he turned down the chance to sue the city for $50 million, instead ensuring that Philadelphia's Mayor Ed Rendell fulfilled his promise to upgrade the city's 911 system.
+In response to these efforts, in September 1998 Philadelphia officially dedicated its all-new 911 Emergency Communication Center, along with more intensive training for operators.
+The father of Eddie Polec became an in-demand speaker at church groups and high schools, and he did extensive voluntary work for the non-profit organization Lost Dreams on Canvas that commissions portraits of children who died violently.